Hairein/MKS_BlenderToolScripts/README.md

-# MKS_BlenderToolScripts
+# MKS Blender Scene Definition Exporter (JSON)

-This script exports the hierachical scene defintion in a JSON format for parsing in

-other applications and tools.
+This script exports the hierachical scene defintion in a JSON format for parsing in other applications and tools.

-MKS Blender Scene Definition Exporter (JSON)

 by Micah Koleoso Software, 2020

 [www.micahkoleoso.de](http://www.micahkoleoso.de)

 For bug reoprts, fixes, change or feature requests, please email [contact@micahkoleoso.de](mailto:contact@micahkoleoso.de)